 A hotel is one of the few businesses that invites the public to sleep on the premises — which makes security a core operating function, not an amenity.
 Here's how hotels hire it, what it costs, and the panic-button laws you have to meet.

 A hotel is one of the few businesses that invites strangers to sleep on the premises around the clock.
 That single fact makes security a core operating function, not a line-item amenity: you are responsible for the safety of guests, employees, and property across a 24-hour cycle, in a building with dozens or hundreds of doors, corridors, and blind spots.
-This guide covers how hotels and resorts hire licensed security — the guest-safety and liability stakes, the coverage models, seasonal and event staffing, and the growing patchwork of hotel-worker panic-button laws you now have to comply with.
+This guide covers how hotels and resorts hire licensed security in 2026 — the guest-safety and liability stakes, the coverage models, seasonal and event staffing, what a program actually costs, the technology that supports it, and the growing patchwork of hotel-worker panic-button and anti-trafficking laws you now have to comply with.

-Most hotels combine a uniformed presence (front-of-house and patrol), loss-prevention/asset protection, and increasingly a required employee panic-button system for staff who work alone in guest rooms.
-Guard coverage is usually priced by the hour — roughly $20–$40 an hour unarmed in most markets — and scaled by property size, season, and events.
-Beyond guards, hotels face negligent-security liability if a foreseeable crime harms a guest and reasonable precautions were missing, and a rising number of states and cities now mandate panic devices for housekeepers and other lone workers.
+Quick answer: Most hotels combine a uniformed presence (front-of-house and patrol), loss-prevention/asset protection, and — in a growing number of cities and states — a legally required employee panic-button system for staff who work alone in guest rooms.
+Uniformed guard coverage is usually priced by the hour — roughly $22–$35 an hour unarmed in most markets — and scaled by property size, season, and events.
+A single continuously staffed post (24/7/365) runs about $193,000–$307,000 a year.
+Beyond guards, hotels face negligent-security liability if a foreseeable crime harms a guest and reasonable precautions were missing, and a rising number of jurisdictions now mandate panic devices for housekeepers and other lone workers.

 Why hotels need dedicated security